kbroman/FruitSnacks/ReadMe.md

 number of snacks of each flavor in each package in one box.
 (It turned out that there were _81_ packages rather than 80 in our box.)
-We took a [photo of each](Photos/) (though we seemed to have missed one photo); browse the [photo gallyery](PhotoGallery.Rmd).
+We took a [photo of each](Photos/) (though we seemed to have missed one photo); browse the [photo gallery](PhotoGallery.md).
 And, of course, I wrote down our counts on paper, which [I scanned](Data/fruit_snacks_scanned.pdf).
 And I entered the data into a [CSV file](Data/fruit_snacks.csv).